ayush-garg341/machine_learning_stanford/README.md

 # machine_learning_stanford
-These are the assignment files for machine learning in MATLAB<br />
+These are the assignment files for all weeks for machine learning in MATLAB<br />
-These are all week assignments in matlab.